benjvi/helm-cd-pipeline/README.md

 ## Access Control

 See [here](https://github.com/kubernetes/helm/blob/master/docs/securing_installation.md#best-practices-for-securing-helm-and-tiller).
 In a nutshell, Tiller in a secure installation should have a TLS cert issued by your PKI.
+In this [secure setup](https://github.com/kubernetes/helm/blob/master/docs/tiller_ssl.md) the helm CLI must use a client side cert, which ensures only authorized access.
 Lack of authentication within tiller means that separate tillers are needed where separate administrative roles are required.

 ## Build Environment / Docker Image

 Jenkins is configured to run its jobs in a Docker image.
 This image is identical to `lachlanevanson/k8s-helm`, except that it adds helm-diff.
+The checked-in Dockerfile can be used to reproduce this Docker image.

+## Extensions

+### Secrets

+### Reverting Manual Changes

+## Comparisons

+### Jenkins X

+### Weave Flux

+### Terraform